 Dr. Rachel R. Hardeman is an Associate Professor in the Division of Health Policy and Management, University o...
 Read Bio

 The Alice S. Hersh Emerging Leader Award commemorates the dedication of Alice Hersh, the founding executive director of the Association for Health Services Research, and her commitment to supporting professional development in the field of health services research.
 This award therefore recognizes professionals early in their career who show exceptional promise for future contributions to the field of health services research.
 Award winners have consistently demonstrated increasing leadership in the field.
 For the purposes of this award, early career success and the potential for future impact may include a variety of achievements, including recognition and contributions to the field, publication, innovation or translation and dissemination of research into policy and practice.
-The award will be presented at the Annual Research Meeting and the winner will receive one complimentary registration and one night lodging to the conference.
+The award will be presented at the Annual Research Meeting and the winner will receive one complimentary registration.

 Eligibility and Nomination Criteria